csumaoang/challenge00/README.md

 ## Part 3

-Updated the Ruby program from question two such that it reads keyboard input from Ruby converts the input to a float.
+Updated the Ruby program from question two such that it reads keyboard input from Ruby and converts the input to a float.